yasirbhutta/yasirbhutta.github.io/capcut/index.md

 ## True/False (Mark T for True and F for False)

+1. CapCut is only available for mobile devices and not for computers.
+2. Trimming and splitting are the same in CapCut.
+3. The background removal feature in CapCut allows you to remove the background from a video.
+4. The Chroma Key feature is used for adding subtitles in CapCut.
+5. You cannot adjust the volume of background music in CapCut.
+6. CapCut allows you to save the video to your device or directly share it on social media platforms.
+7. Keyframe animation is an advanced feature available in CapCut.

 **Answer Key (True/False):**

+1. False
+2. False
+3. True
+4. False
+5. False
+6. True
+7. True

 ## Multiple Choice (Select the best answer)